Employee wellbeing: your virtual guidebook

-Mental wellbeing covers an employee’s most unique and invaluable business contribution: their mind.
+Emotional wellbeing covers an employee’s most unique and invaluable business contribution: their mind.
 In the UK alone, absence caused by mental ill-health costs organisations £8.1bn per year, and the number of workdays lost due to stress is at an all-time high.
 When addressing mental wellbeing, it’s crucial to acknowledge that mental health is not synonymous with mental illness – mental health includes general mental wellness such as stress or emotional struggles, whereas mental illness refers specifically to conditions such as depression, anxiety, eating disorders etc. Both elements need consideration when looking at creating a well-rounded wellbeing scheme.

 Employee assistance programme

 EAPs are a great starting point if your organisation is new to wellbeing and can’t invest in a full wellbeing scheme.
 Try promoting your EAP through targeted communications, emphasising its elements of mental, financial and physical wellbeing.